Hassan-daood/PDF-Question-Answering-with-RAG/README.md

 Q: Can I swap the LLM?
 Yes.
 You can replace ChatGroq with any LangChain-compatible LLM (OpenAI, Ollama, etc.).
 Q: Does it work on large PDFs?
 Yes, but processing time increases with file size.
-The first load may take a minute."
+The first load may take a minute.

 # License
 MIT License — feel free to use, modify, and distribute."

-#Contributing
+# Contributing
 Pull requests are welcome!
-For major changes, please open an issue first."
+For major changes, please open an issue first.

-#Author
+# Author
-Built with M Hassan Daood"
+Built with M Hassan Daood